-Keys and CSPs CSP Type Generation Input / Output Storage Destruction Use Cloning Domain Vector 48-Byte value AES-CTR DRBG Output via direct connection to PED Flash Memory encrypted with USK N/A 48-byte value that is used to control a module's ability to participate in the cloning protocol.
+Key/CSP Name Description Challenge Secret Used in Trusted Path Authentication configuration only.
+16 character ŭ random string generated by the cryptographic module and output via the PED display when the user is created.
+It is input by the operator as the authentication data for a client application login.
+Stored in flash encrypted by the SGSK.
+Random Challenge Used in Trusted Path Authentication configuration only.
+A one-time random number generated by the cryptographic module and sent to the calling application for each login.
+It is combined with the input Challenge Secret to compute the one-time response that is returned to the cryptographic module.
+Stored in RAM as plaintext.
+Challenge Response A 20-byte value used for authentication in the challenge response scheme.
+It is generated using the challenge secret and the one-time random challenge value.
+Stored in RAM as plaintext.
+SIM authorization values These user-supplied M of N secret values are used to authorize the insertion of a masked key blob previously extracted using the SIM II feature.
+PED Key (or iKey) Authentication Data Used in Trusted Path Authentication configuration.
+A 48-byte random value that is generated by the module when the SO or User is created.
+It is written out to the serial memory device (PED Key or iKey) via the Trusted Path.
+Stored on the PED Key or iKey as plaintext.
+Optional PIN An optional PIN value used for authentication along with the PED key.
+It · must be a minimum of 4-bytes long Cloning Domain Vector 48-byte value that is used to control a module's ability to participate in the cloning protocol.
 It is either generated by the module or imprinted onto the module at the time the module is initialized.
-The value is output from the original module in the domain onto a PED key to enable initializing additional modules into the same domain.
-User Storage Key (USK) AES-256 AES-CTR DRBG Not Input or Output Flash memory encrypted N/A This key is used to encrypt all sensitive attributes of all private objects owned by the user.
+It is stored encrypted (using the SGSK) in the module.
+The value is output from the original module in the domain onto a PED Key or iKey to enable initializing additional modules into the same domain.
+User Storage Key (USK) 32-byte AES key that is randomly generated for each user on a Luna cryptographic module.
+This key is used to encrypt all sensitive attributes of all private objects owned by the user.
 Encrypted, as part of the UAV, by the key taken from the PED key data.
-Security Officer Master Key (SMK) AES-256 AES-CTR DRBG Not Input or Output Flash memory encrypted N/A The storage key for the SO.
+Security Officer Master Key (SMK) The storage key for the SO; a 32-byte AES key that is randomly generated for the SO on the module.
 This key is used to encrypt all sensitive attributes of all private objects owned by the SO.
-The USK/SMK is stored encrypted using an AES key, which is the first 32 bytes of the User/SO PED key Authentication data (plus optional PIN).
-Global Storage Key (GSK) AES-256 AES-CTR DRBG Not Input or Output Flash memory encrypted N/A 32-byte AES key that is the same for all users on a specific Luna cryptographic module.
+The USK/SMK is stored encrypted using an AES key, which is the first 32 bytes of the User/SO PED Key Authentication data (plus optional PIN).
+Global Storage Key (GSK) 32-byte AES key that is the same for all users on a specific Luna cryptographic module.
 It is used to encrypt permanent parameters within the non-volatile memory area reserved for use by the module.
 Encrypted, as part of the UAV, by the key taken from the PED key data.
-Secondary Global Storage Key (SGSK) AES-256 AES-CTR DRBG Not Input or Output Flash memory encrypted with USKs and SMK N/A It is used to encrypt non-permanent parameters (parameters re-generated for every module initialization.
-Token or Module Unwrapping Key (TUK) RSA-2048 bit private key ANSI X9.31 Not Input or Output Flash memory encrypted with GSK N/A A 2048-bit RSA private key used in the cloning protocol.
-Token or Module Wrapping Certificate (TWC) RSA-2048 public/private certificate Loaded at Manufacturing Public Key Output in Plaintext Flash memory plaintext N/A Used in exchange of session encryption key as part of the handshake during the cloning protocol.
+Secondary Global Storage Key (SGSK) 32-byte AES key that is the same for all users on a specific Luna cryptographic module.
+It is stored encrypted using USK and SMK.
+It is used to encrypt non-permanent parameters (parameters re-generated for every module initialization) within the non-volatile memory area reserved for use by the module.
+Token or Module Unwrapping Key (TUK) A 2048-bit RSA private key used in the cloning protocol.
+Stored in the Param area; encrypted with the GSK.